aptos-labs/aptos-core/developer-docs-site/docs/basics/basics-gas-txn-fee.md

 When a client submits a transaction for execution to the Aptos Blockchain, it contains a specified:

 * `max_gas_amount`: The maximum amount of gas units that can be used to execute the transaction.
 This bounds the computational resources that can be consumed by the transaction.
-* `gas_price`: The gas price in the specified gas currency.
-Gas price is a way to translate from gas units (the abstract units of resources consumed by the virtual machine) to a transaction fee in the specified gas currency.
+* `gas_price`: The gas price in the blockchain's utility token.
+Gas price is a way to translate from gas units (the abstract units of resources consumed by the virtual machine) to a transaction fee in the blockchain's utility token.
-* `gas_currency`: This is the currency of the transaction fee.

 The transaction fee charged to the client will be at most `gas_price * max_gas_amount`.